Some of the best Victorian land-based fishing is to be had from rock walls.

 Most rock walls are located off coastal ocean spots, bay or estuaries in Victoria.
 Some freshwater opportunities exist, but they are nowhere near as common in my experience.

-In the ocean bays and estuaries, common species include flathead, bream, mullet, both immature “pinky snapper” and adult snapper.
+In the ocean bays and estuaries, common species include flathead, bream, mullet, both immature “pinky snapperPinky Snapper The name "Pinky Snapper" refers to the immature Snapper.
+Their skin colour is different from adults (its pinker.)

 A lot of people use traditional baits very effectively.